zacwillmington/open_house/notes.md

 TODO

+    - Remove appointment title on user show when rendering apartments.

+    - Refactor(let vs const)

     - remove previous and next buttons when on the first and last apts.

-    - async from apartments show page fpor appointments and apartmentsArray

-    - remove past_appointments on async rendering.

-    - fix layout

-    - let vs const

     - Look into moving all lodash templates to one file and requiring file of some sort of partial

-    - Check functionality make sure everything is working

     - Deployment on Heroku